s-makin/discourse-offline-helper/README.md

 >
 > If you are interested, please get in touch with Andreia Velasco! (@avgomes on Mattermost)

-The `doh` module:
+Features:
-* Downloads discourse documentation locally into markdown files, conserving the navigation structure
+* Download discourse documentation locally into markdown files, conserving the navigation structure
-* Converts downloaded documentation into a Sphinx-compatible format.
+* Convert downloaded files into a Sphinx-compatible format.
 This includes:
   * creating or renaming missing index files
   * replacing hyperlinks to internal discourse pages with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
   * creating h1 headers if the Discourse pages don't already have them
   * appending a simple toctree to index pages (alphabetical order, `maxdepth 2`)
+  * replacing `[note]` admonitions with `{note}` and `[note=caution]` with `{caution}`
+* Build Sphinx docs with the built-in starter pack

-## demo
+## demo/quickstart

-The following instructions will show you how to set up your environment and run the script on a small documentation set ([Charmed OpenSearch](https://charmhub.io/opensearch)) into a local `'/docs'` folder:
+The following instructions will show you how to set up your environment, run the script on a small documentation set ([Charmed OpenSearch](https://charmhub.io/opensearch)), and build it locally with the starter pack.

 Clone the repo and enter its root directory:
 ```